COMS-BC3997-SP23/website-lafeinberg/_posts/design/2014-10-09-header-logo-only.md

 ---
 layout: page
-title:  "Header With Logo Only"
+title:  "What are the next steps?"
-subheadline:  "Headers With Style"
+subheadline:
-teaser: "Feeling Responsive allows you to use all kinds of headers.
-This is the default mode.
-It shows a header just with your logo on the standard background."
+teaser: "High level description of what the rest of the semester has in store."
 categories:
     - design
 tags: